FAQs

 6. Are the employees of cybersecurity service providers required to apply for an individual licence?

-7. What do I need to ensure prior to applying for a licence?
+8. What do I need to ensure prior to applying for a licence?

-Overseas cybersecurity service providers which are not registered in Singapore but wish to apply to be licensed to provide licensable cybersecurity services to the Singapore market must first apply for a CorpPass Admin Account for Foreign Entity which is necessary for the submission of the licence application via GoBusiness Licensing.
+Overseas companies which are not registered in Singapore but wish to apply to be licensed to provide licensable cybersecurity services to the Singapore market must first apply for a CorpPass Admin Account for Foreign Entity which is necessary for the submission of the licence application via GoBusiness Licensing.
 For assistance on setting up a CorpPass Admin Account, please visit the CorpPass website or email support@corppass.gov.sg.
 Alternatively, please click here for more contact options.

-9. Who are the Key Executive Officer and Key Officer of a business entity applicant?
+10. Who are the Key Executive Officer and Key Officer of a business entity applicant?

 Key Executive Officer refers to the person who is responsible for the proper administration and overall management of the business entity and supervision of its employees.

 Key Officer refers to any director, partner, or other person listed in the business entity's business profile e.g. ACRA Bizfile, with the exception of shareholders (who are not directors or partners) and the company secretary.
+This also includes any other person who is responsible for the management of the business entity, that may not be listed in the business profile.

-10. Do I need to list down all the employees providing the licensable cybersecurity services in the licence application form?
+11. Do I need to list down all the employees providing the licensable cybersecurity services in the licence application form?

 Business entities are only required to include the Key Executive Officer and Key Officer(s) in their licence applications.
 Do take note that there can only be one Key Executive Officer for each licence application.

-11. How does the Licensing Officer determine whether the officers of a business entity applicant are fit and proper?
+12. How does the Licensing Officer determine whether the officers of a business entity applicant are fit and proper?

-The Licensing Officer shall consider all relevant facts and matters when determining if officers of the business entity applicant are fit and proper, including whether any key executive officer or key officers:
+The Licensing Officer shall consider all relevant facts and matters when determining if officers of the business entity applicant are fit and proper, including whether any Key Executive Officer or Key Officers:a)Has been convicted in Singapore or elsewhere of any offence involving fraud, dishonesty or moral turpitude;

 b) Has had a judgment entered against him/her in civil proceedings that involves a finding of fraud, dishonesty or breach of fiduciary duty on his/her part;